 Teaching Field: Psychology, Society

-"DeVry comes close to what I consider the ideal form of education, an individualized education plan, where you choose just the courses that fit your goals and interests.
+"DeVry comes close to what I consider the ideal form of education.
 This is not a lecture environment; we are hands-on, applications-oriented and technology-driven."

 As an undergraduate, I majored in music education at a traditional four-year college.
 Upon graduation, I got a job as a high school band director.
 Later I went back for an MA in counseling and a Ph.D. in educational administration.

 I always wanted to be a teacher, even as a kid.
 Growing up, I had two friends who would come over every week to play school down in the basement and we would take turns being teacher.
 We are all teachers now.
 I've been teaching for 31 years in all - the last three and a half years at DeVry University, where I teach introductory Psychology, Advanced Motivation and Leadership, and Society.

 Counseling and teaching have a lot in common, and I have an active counseling practice.
 Previously, I was Executive Director of the Indiana Children's Christian Home, a residential treatment facility for sexually abused adolescents.
 We had an on-grounds school as well as a counseling facility; residents were with us usually for two years.
 I have also had the opportunity to be the principal of an alternative school for students who had been expelled from the public school system.
 Seeing the changes those individuals made in their well-being and education was very important to me.

 My counseling license requires me to have 100 hours of continuing education every five years to keep up with new practices in the field, such as testing procedures and counseling approaches.
 I publish articles and attend conferences.
 I don't stop learning just because I'm teaching.